radu-matei/radu-matei.github.io/content/blog/kubernetes-e2e-kind-brigade.md

 > **DANGER**

-> While configuring Kind locally, or in a CI environment is straightforward, running in a Kubernetes pod is not that well documented, and bad configuration could potentially harm your cluster.
+> While configuring Kind locally or in a CI environment is straightforward, running in a Kubernetes pod is not that well documented, and bad configuration could potentially harm your cluster.
 Test all of the instructions presented here before running them in any production cluster, and monitor your environments for potential resource leaks.

 > For the ongoing discussion on documenting Kind in a Kubernetes pod, [see this issue][kind-303].